Arriva: Train

-Arriva established the joint venture with Nederlandse Spoorwegen in 1999 a public transport company NoordNed op, taking 100% ownership in 2003, and dropping the name NoordNed two years later.
-In 2005 it secured a 15-year contract to operate trains from Groningen to Leeuwarden, Delfzijl, Roodeschool and Nieuweschans.
+During 1999, Arriva established NoordNed as a joint venture company with the Dutch state-owned passenger rail company Nederlandse Spoorwegen.
+In 2003, the company took full ownership of the former joint venture, opting to drop the NoordNed branding two years later.
+During 2005, Arriva was awarded a 15-year contract to operate trains from Groningen to Leeuwarden, Delfzijl, Roodeschool and Nieuweschans.
 It also secured a contract to operate trains from Leeuwarden to Harlingen Haven and to Stavoren.
-Later that year it secured a contract to operate trains from Dordrecht to Gorinchem and on to Geldermalsen (MerwedeLingelijn).
-In 2012 Arriva commenced operating trains in the Achterhoek and between Zwolle and Emmen.
-These services operate under the Spurt brand.
+Later that year, it secured a contract to operate trains from Dordrecht to Gorinchem and on to Geldermalsen (MerwedeLingelijn).
+In 2012, Arriva commenced operating trains in the Achterhoek and between Zwolle and Emmen; these services operate under the Spurt brand.

 On 21 June 2013, Arriva was selected to operate a new service between The Hague and Brussels.
-Service was set to start in December 2015, but the project was cancelled in 2014 because the involved parties could not agree upon a final business case and because NS reactivated the original service to Brussels, making the new Arriva service unnecessary.
+Service was set to start in December 2015, but the project was cancelled in 2014 because the involved parties could not agree upon a final business case and because NS reactivated the original service to Brussels, which made the new Arriva service unnecessary.

-It recently acquired most of Limburg in December 2016 both bus and train systems.
+During December 2016, Arriva acquired the majority of Limburg's bus and train systems.

+In June 2024, a train of Arriva has been extended from Maastricht to Liège-Guillemins in cooperation with the National Railway Company of Belgium to replace the existing service there.
+The resulting Three Countries Train runs from Liège-Guillemins to Aachen Hbf.